L13/vscode-diff/README.md

 #### Context Menu

 * `Select for Compare` - Select a folder for a comparison.
-* `Compare with Selected` - Compare the folder selected one.
+* `Compare with Selected` - Compare the folder with the selected one.
 * `Compare Selected` - Compare the two selected folders.

 ### [Projects](https://marketplace.visualstudio.com/items?itemName=L13RARY.l13-projects)